 However, DO NOT delay calling for help if this information is not immediately available.

-Your local poison center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
-This hotline number will let you talk to experts in poisoning.
+Your local poison control center can be reached directly by calling the national toll-free Poison Help hotline (1-800-222-1222) from anywhere in the United States.
+This national hotline will let you talk to experts in poisoning.
 They will give you further instructions.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
-You can call 24 hours a day, 7 days a week.
+It does NOT need to be an emergency.
+You can call for any reason, 24 hours a day, 7 days a week.

-The health care provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
+The provider will measure and monitor the person's vital signs, including temperature, pulse, breathing rate, and blood pressure.
 Blood tests will be done to check how much acetaminophen is in the blood.
 The person may receive:

-Some people may require specialized medications (antidote) if poisoning is serious.
 People with liver disease are more likely to develop serious complications of acetaminophen overdose.
 Overdose may be either acute (sudden or short-term) or chronic (long-term), depending on the doses taken, and symptoms may therefore vary.

 If treatment is received within 8 hours of the overdose, there is a very good chance of recovery.